-If you were awarded or receive federal funds (Federal Direct Loan, Federal Grad PLUS Loan, Nursing Loan, or Federal Work-Study), you must maintain eligibility by complying with the following:
+If you were awarded or receive federal funds (Direct Loan or Direct Grad PLUS Loan), you must maintain eligibility by complying with the following:

-- 1. Be enrolled on at least a half-time basis (minimum of 2 course units in fall or spring, or 1 course unit in the summer) in a degree program. - Make satisfactory progress toward the completion of your course of study.
-Students must complete at least 6 course units with passing grades to progress each academic year and receive additional Federal Direct Loan, or a Federal Direct Grad PLUS Loan. - 3.
-Not be in default on repayment of a federal student loan and do not owe a refund on a federal student grant. - 4.
+- 1. Be enrolled on at least a half-time basis in a degree program. - 2.
+Make satisfactory progress toward the completion of your course of study.
+Students must complete at least 6 course units with passing grades to progress each academic year and receive additional Direct Loan, or a Direct Grad PLUS Loan. - 3.
+Not be in default on repayment of a Federal Direct Loan or Federal Perkins Loan or owe a refund on a Pell Grant, Supplemental Educational Opportunity Grant, or State Student Incentive Grant programs for attendance at any educational institution. - 4.
 Submit all necessary documents in accordance with financial aid application procedures.

 Need-based financial aid awards are generally made independent of any financial assistance you might receive from an outside source or any other University office.
 If you receive any other award it is your responsibility to report this to Student Registration & Financial Services.
 Federal regulations require that other financial assistance be considered as a resource in determining financial need.
 In the majority of cases, your financial aid award will be adjusted by the dollar value of this additional resource.
-These additional resources include, but are not limited to, departmental grants, Faculty and Staff Scholarships, teaching and research assistantships, fellowships and any stipends.
-Your private alternative loan, Federal Direct Grad PLUS Loan, or Federal Direct Loan may be reduced if you receive additional financial assistance.
+These additional resources include, but are not limited to, departmental grants, Faculty and Staff Scholarships, teaching and research assistantships, fellowships, and any stipends.
+Your alternative loan, Grad PLUS Loan, or Direct Loan may be reduced if you receive additional financial assistance.